AmineDjeghri/awesome-os-setup/README.md

 ## Why this repository ?
 #### Why Windows mixed with Linux(WSL) and not just Windows ?
 Linux users, please read till the end and don't be mad 😅
-In the realm of development, Unix-based systems like Linux and MacOS often take the spotlight.
-However, Windows remains a valuable choice for its compatibility with a wide range of software, particularly in the gaming and business worlds.
-Windows offers a versatile environment where coding with WSL coexists seamlessly with the utilization of Adobe and Microsoft products unsupported in Linux, and tackling resource-intensive games beyond the capabilities of MacOS.
-This unique blend makes Windows-WSL a compelling platform for those seeking a comprehensive computing experience.
+Within the domain of development, Unix-based systems such as Linux and MacOS frequently garner attention.
+Nevertheless, it's crucial to recognize Windows as a significant player, especially for users compelled to operate in a Windows-centric work environment.

+Windows stands out for its compatibility with diverse software, making it an excellent choice for both gaming enthusiasts and business professionals.
+The integration of WSL allows smooth coding alongside the utilization of Adobe and Microsoft products that may lack support on Linux.
+This flexibility, coupled with the ability to handle resource-intensive games beyond MacOS capabilities, positions Windows-WSL as an enticing platform, ensuring a well-rounded computing experience for all users, regardless of their workplace constraints.

 - If you are a windows user, this repository encompasses
    - Valuable tips for enhancing your Windows user experience, with a focus on creating a productive environment incorporating WSL 2 (Linux).